sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 #### Perform Initial Checks

+These checks are only performed if `sap_hana_install_force` is set to `true`.
+Its default value is `false`
 - If variable `sap_hana_install_check_sidadm_user` is undefined or set to `y`: Check if user sidadm exists.
 If yes, abort the role.

+- Check if `/usr/sap/hostctrl/exe/saphostctrl` exists and get info on running HANA instances.
+  - If conclicting instances exist the role aborts with a failure
+  - If desired instance is running, the role aborts with success

+- If  `/usr/sap/hostctrl/exe/saphostctrl`  does not exist
    -  Check if directory `/hana/shared/<sid>` exists.
-If yes, abort the role.
+If yes and not empty, abort the role.
   - Check if directory `/usr/sap/<sid>` exists.
-If yes, abort the role.
+If yes and not empty, abort the role.

 #### Pre-Install